tolemi-inc/absinthe_graphql_ws/README.md

 ## Contributing

-- Pull requests that may be rebased are preferrable to merges or squashes.
+- Pull requests that may be rebased are preferable to merges or squashes.
 - Please **do not** increment the version number in pull requests.